Verification of the tenth-Order QED contribution to the anomalous magnetic moment of the electron from diagrams without fermion loops: numerical Integration

 \section{numerical Integration}

 This section provides a detailed explanation of our new result Eq.~\eqref{eq:AHKN2024}.
 To investigate the numerical integration more precisely, the 389 diagrams were divided into several groups based on their self-energy subdiagrams.

-A self-energy subdiagram in a bare amplitude causes an IR divergence that is inversely proportional to the fictitious photon mass.
+When a self-energy subdiagram in a vertex diagram behaves as a self-mass, the residual diagram becomes the vertex diagram with a two-point vertex.
+The IR divergence of such a diagram is more severe than that of a normal vertex diagram and is inversely proportional to the fictitious photon mass.
+This linear IR divergence is subtracted using the $\mathbb{R}$ subtraction by AHKN, while it is done using on-shell mass renormalization by Volkov.

+The other mechanism of IR divergence is caused when a subdiagram provides a lower-order magnetic moment, and the residual diagram behaves as a vertex diagram.
+The IR divergence is logarithmic and is handled with the counter term involving Eq.~\eqref{eq:L_IR}.
+More complex IR divergence is a combination of multiple pieces of the two mechanisms \cite{Aoyama:2007bs}.

+Numerical cancellation of linear or more severe IR divergence yields a steep form of the integrand near the singular region.
 As the number of self-energy subdiagrams within a diagram increases, the difficulty of numerically evaluating that diagram also rises.
 This is why we paid attention to self-energy subdiagrams.

 We found that the difference between AHKN2020~\eqref{eq:AHKN2020} and Volkov2019 \eqref{eq:Volkov2019} originated almost entirely from one special group: the 98 diagrams containing a second-order self-energy subdiagram and no other self-energy subdiagrams.
 The differences listed in the fifth column of Table~\ref{table:X001} for these 98 diagrams add up to $+0.994\,(73)$, accounting for the 5$\sigma$ discrepancy.